Alan

 The source code you write with your text editor or wordprocessor is still just a text file.
 To turn it into an Alan adventure game the file needs to be 'compiled.'
 The compile process checks that the text is written in correct Alan syntax and then converts the human-readable text file into two Alan binary code game files.

-This tutorial comes with a source code file called intro.ala which you can compile now to test that you have got the Alan system set up properly.
-Compiling the intro.ala source file will create two game files called intro.dat and intro.acd .
+which you can compile now to test that you have got the Alan system set up properly.
+Compiling the intro.ala

 Then to run a source file through the Alan compiler, enter

 where source is the name of the source file without the 'file extension' part of the name.
-Alan assumes the source file name ends in .ala (or .alan on systems that use longer filenames than MS-DOS.)
-In our example the file is called intro.ala so the command is
+Alan assumes the source file name ends in .ala

-That command should display some information on the screen and create files called intro.dat and intro.acd .
+.
 These are the Alan game files for our test adventure which you can now play using the Arun program.

 Appendix D in the Alan manual explains the options available when you compile your source code with the Alan compiler.
-You can also get a summary of options by entering alan -help at the command prompt.
+You can also get a summary of options by entering alan -help

-One particularly useful option is the -listing option.
+option.
 When your source file contains errors (which it no doubt will at some time) the messages scroll off the screen too fast to study.
 Entering

-will produce a file called source.lis (or source.list) containing all the error messages which you can view to isolate where the problems are.
+) containing all the error messages which you can view to isolate where the problems are.

 The trick is to fix the first error that the Alan compiler lists and then try compiling again.